Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Evaluation

 \subsection{Evaluation on Multiple Machines}

 This subsection presents the results of distributed training performance in multi-machine setups.

-\textbf{Systems and Setups.} The testbed in this evaluation is p3dn.24xlarge instances with 8 NVIDIA V100 32 GB GPUs each.
+\textbf{Systems and Setups.} The testbed in this evaluation is\\p3dn.24xlarge instances with 8 NVIDIA V100 32 GB GPUs each.
 We again use DeepSpeed and Megatron-LM v2, as baselines.
 Following the common practices~\cite{rajbhandari2020zero, narayanan2021megatronv2}, we use ZeRO-3 for DeepSpeed and set model-parallel and pipeline-parallel size as 8 and 2, respectively, for Megatron-LM.
 We consider the strong scaling efficiency, in which the global batch size is fixed.
 Typically, distributed training for large models runs on hundreds to thousands of GPUs and uses global batch sizes up to thousands out of consideration for model quality~\cite{narayanan2021megatronv2, brown2020language,chowdhery2022palm}.
 We fix the global batch size at 256 for our clusters with up to 64 GPUs, and tune the micro-batch size of each system for the best performance.
-The evaluation uses a GPT model~\cite{radford2019gpt2} with 10 billion parameters.
+The evaluation uses a GPT-10B model~\cite{radford2019gpt2} and a LLaMA-7B model~\cite{touvron2023llama}.
 The input sequence length for the experiments is 1024.

-\textbf{Results.} First of all, Fig.~\ref{fig:multinode} again shows that there is no one parallelism strategy that always performs the best.
-On the other hand, \Name consistently outperforms the best available baseline.
-This is because \Name does not tie with a particular parallelism strategy or framework, meaning that we can pick whatever performs better and schedule additional effective optimizations as we will show in the ablation study.
+\textbf{Results.} First of all, Fig.~\ref{fig:multinode} reaffirms that no single parallelism strategy consistently performs best for different GPU configurations.
+In contrast, \Name consistently outperforms the best available baselines by up to 1.41$\times$ when training the GPT-10B model.
+This is due to \Name's flexibility, as it is not bound to a specific parallelism strategy or framework.
+It allows us to choose the most effective strategy and incorporate additional optimizations.
+By leveraging \Name, we can readily implement 3D parallelism for emerging models like LLaMA~\cite{touvron2023llama,touvron2023llama2}, which would require significant engineering efforts to be supported in Megatron-LM.
+Nevertheless, \Name achieves a limited speedup over DeepSpeed in the case of LLaMA-7B.
+According to our profiling, this is because the majority of ZeRO-3 overhead, weight all-gather, is moderate in the 7B-scale model when compared to 3D parallelism.